City of Spokane Valley COVID Resources

 - Greater Spokane Incorporated – Business Recovery Resources

 - Ready to Reopen: A Playbook for Small Business – a publication of the US Chamber of Commerce

 - Additional AWB resources and guidance to help businesses plan for reopening

 - Additional workplace safety guidance on the state’s Business & Workers page.

 Spokane-area Chambers of Commerce have launched a new digital tool to help businesses determine the local, state and federal resources that are currently available and best meet their needs.
 Businesses can register to receive updates as new resources come online.

 - Small Business Administration (SBA) programs for COVID-19 Assistance

 - Economic Injury Disaster Loan (EIDL) Emergency Advance.
-This loan advance will provide up to $10,000 to businesses that are experiencing a temporary loss of revenue.
-Beginning June 15, SBA is again accepting new loan applications from qualified small businesses and U.S. agricultural businesses.
+This loan advance will provide funding to businesses that are experiencing a temporary loss of revenue.
+SBA is accepting new loan applications from qualified small businesses and U.S. agricultural businesses.